ConcurrencyCheck Attribute

-Concurrency Check used to handle conflicts that results when multiple users are updating (or deleting) the table at the same time.
+Concurrency Check used to handle conflicts that result when multiple users are updating (or deleting) the table at the same time.
 You can add the ConcurrencyCheck attribute on any property, which you want to participate in the Concurrency Check.
-This attribute works the same way in both EF 6 & EF Core

 What is Concurrency check

-Assume that two users simultaneously query the same data to edit from the Employee Table.
-If the first user updates the data it gets saved first.
-Now the second user is now looking at the data, which is already changed and invalid.
-Now if the second user also modifies the data it gets saved overwriting the first user’s changes.
+Assume that two users simultaneously query for same data to edit from the Employee Table.
+One of the users saves his changes.
+Now, the other user is now looking at the data, which is invalid.
+If he also modifies the data and saves it, it will overwrite the first user’s changes.
 What if both users save the data at the same time.
 We never know which data gets saved.

-The Concurrency check used to precisely for the same reason.
-We include the fields in the where clause.
+We use the Concurrency check precisely to avoid such situations.
+To do that we include additional fields in the where clause apart from the primary key.
 For Example, by including the name field in the where clause, we are ensuring that the value in the name field has not changed since we last queried it.
 If someone has changed the field, then the where clause fails the Entity Framework raises the exception

 This attribute resides in the System.ComponentModel.DataAnnotations namespace